taublast/DrawnUi.Maui/README.md

 #### Loading sources

 SkiaImage, SkiaLottie and other controls that have a `Source` property, can load data from web, from bundled resources and from native file system.
-The conventions is the following:
+The conventions are the following:
 - if a web url is detected the source is loaded from web
 - if a file path starts with file:// it will be loaded from native file system
 - otherwise will try to load from bundled resources with root folder 'Resources\Raw'.

-Example below will load animation from `Resources\Raw\Lottie\Loader.json`.
+The example below will load animation from `Resources\Raw\Lottie\Loader.json`.

 ```xml
             <draw:SkiaLottie